bandama-framework/bandama-framework/README.md

 ## Components

-### Router
+1. Router

 A router is the component that route HTTP request to corresponding action of controller

-1. Session
+2. Session
-1. Controller
+3. Controller
-3. Dependency Injection Container
+4. Dependency Injection Container
-4. Database Connection
+5. Database Connection
+6. Query Builder

 ## Tests